Jaskarii/CarGameAI/README.md

 NOTE!
 This approach for training is the most unefficient imaginable.
 Assessing and updating weights should be done frame by frame basis.
+Application should compile on Windows and Linux.
+May still require some changes to Cmake in some enviroments.
+Should make it more robust in the future.